jlmorr15/interviews/Chelle-1st.md

 ### :ballot_box_with_check: What does a left join do?
 > Selects all data from the "left" table and all matching data from the right table.

-### :black_square_button: What type of query would you use to add data to the database?
+### :white_check_mark: What type of query would you use to add data to the database?
 > INSERT